kcwilsonii/datasciencecoursera/readme.md

 Peer Review Week 4

-I was not usre how they wanted the Training and test data merged so I just merged the files fo those disparate data sets into one data set for training and one for test data
+I was not sure how they wanted the Training and test data merged so I just merged the files fo those disparate data sets into one data set for training and one for test data